DhyeyMavani2003/DhyeyMavani2003/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=DhyeyMavani2003&label=Profile%20views&color=0e75b6&style=flat" alt="DhyeyMavani2003" /> </p>

-- 👀 Visit my Personal Webiste: https://dhyeymavani.com
+- 👀 Visit my Personal Website: https://dhyeymavani.com
 - 🌱 I’m currently pursuing a Bachelor of Arts degree from Amherst College with majors in Computer Science and Mathematics, concentrations in Statistics and Economics
 - 💞️ I’m passionate about projects related to Data Science, Analytics and/or Software Engineering and their applications.
 - 📫 You can reach me at dmavani25@amherst.edu OR ddmavani2003@gmail.com